Deputy Marriage Commissioner for the Day

 - In person: Present valid photo identification and appropriate fees.
 The Clerk will prepare and administer the Oath.
 The oath will indicate that this person is being sworn solely for the purpose of performing the specific ceremony and cannot be used to perform any other ceremony.
 Once the oath is completed a copy will be given to the applicant along with instructions on performing the ceremony and completing the marriage license.

-This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo or Atascadero during regular business hours except during County observed holidays.
+This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County observed holidays.
 You may also submit your application via mail.

 Location, directions and hours of operation